The word squalor describes very dirty and unpleasant conditions that people live or work in, usually due to poverty or neglect.

 A first event is a precursor to a second event if the first event is responsible for the development or existence of the second.

-Stupor is a state in which someone's mind and senses are dulled; consequently, they are unable to think clearly or act normally, usually due to the use of alcohol or drugs.
+Stupor is a state in which someone's mind and senses are dulled; consequently, they are unable to think clearly or act normally.

 If you describe something as unsavory, you mean that it is unpleasant or morally unacceptable.